-LEVEL OF CONTROL

-Personnel Services

-Materials and Services

-Capital

-Financial Aid Disbursements (Special Revenue Fund Only)

-Other Uses - Debt Service and Interfund Transfers
+LEVEL OF CONTROL Personnel Services Materials and Services Capital Other Uses - Debt Service and Interfund Transfers Operating Contingency

-Operating Contingency

 Expenditures cannot legally exceed the above appropriation levels except in the case of grants which could not be estimated at the time of budget adoption.
 Appropriations lapse at the fiscal year-end.
 Management may amend line items in the budget without Board approval as long as appropriation levels (the legal level of control) are not changed.
 Supplemental appropriations may occur if the Board approves them due to a need which exists which was not determined at the time the budget was adopted.
-The College adopted one supplemental budget in 2022-2023.
-All expenditures were within budget except for Financial Aid Disbursements in the Special Revenue Fund which were overspent by \$226,800.
-The negative variance in the General Fund for Capital Outlay was the result of the recognition of GASB 96 Subscriptions.
-This was a non-cash item and was exempt from budgeting requirements.
-The negative variance in the General Fund for Debt Service was also due to the implementation of GASB 96.
-Since the classification of subscription payments as a Debt Service expenditure were not known at the time the budget was prepared, the payments were included in the Materials and Services budget.
-As a whole, the Materials and Services and Debt Service line items per the financial statements were within the College's original adopted Materials and Services budget.
+The College adopted one supplemental budget in 2023-2024.
+All expenditures were within budget except for Materials and Services in the Enterprise fund which were overspent by \$44,372.